-No Such Thing as a Dumb Question
+No Such Thing as a Dumb Question When it Comes to AI Safety and Data Privacy

-#NEWSLETTER | The art of inquiry will become even more critical in the years ahead as we face the growth of AI innovation.
+The art of inquiry will become even more critical in the years ahead as we face the growth of AI innovation.
 And there is no better time to start flexing that curiosity muscle than Jan.

 These musings were well-timed to a book I started reading this week: Mel Robbins' book Let Them.